michael-yin/scrapy_guru/docs/source/intro.rst

 Intro
 =============

-I have been developing spider project based on scrapy for almost 3+ years and have extracted info from so many different websites that need to be processed in different ways.

-However, there is no good tutorial which can show us different ways to develop or use tool which can speed up the spider development.
+There is no good tutorial which can show us different ways to develop spider or use tool which can speed up the spider development.
 So that is why I created this project and hope this might save you a lot of time when you start to write spider.

+This project is aimed to help newbie spider developer quickly learn how to develop spider by providing some example and solution.
+You can get a lot of skills needed when developing spider after you get through all taskls of this project.

+The common drawbacks of scrapy tutorials is that the target website they are crawing might change their html structure after a time, so the code will not work at that time.
+Which might confuse people.
+That is why I implemented webapp in this project.

 --------------------
 Platform
 --------------------

 OSX, Linux, python 2.7+, python 3.4+

+Python version will not be a problem for us anymore.

 --------------------
 Workflow